 Table of contents

-- 5. The Performance, Security & UX of Your Custom WordPress Website
+- The Performance, Security & UX of Your Custom WordPress Site

 - Different Site Types and The Cost of Creating These Custom WordPress Websites